 How real estate can prepare for this future

 In a nutshell, real estate professionals must facilitate a commercial building environment where tenants can safely work, live, and play.
 Regardless of where people choose to live or work, they’ll always need a designated workspace and a way to manage visitor access in buildings.

-Here are the top five smart technology devices to future-proof your property for whatever lies ahead:
+Here are the top six smart technology devices to future-proof your property for whatever lies ahead:

 - Mobile-based video intercom